jcvignoli/lumiere-movies/src/README.txt

 = 3.5 =
 * Shortcodes [imdblt] and [imdbltid] are now obsolete, using span html tags instead.
 It ensures that upon Lumière uninstall, no garbage is left in your articles.
 Install and uninstall will be smoothly processed!
 Compatibility with obsolete shortcodes ensured.
-* link to popups are now dealt by a (span data-lum_link_maker="popup") instead of (span class="lumiere_link_maker") for plugin code consistency.
+* link to popups are now dealt by a < span data-lum_link_maker\="popup"> instead of < span class\="lumiere_link_maker"> for plugin code consistency.
 No compatibility with the latter ensured, since it was recently introduced.

 = 3.4 =
 * Cache improvement, fixed longstanding bugs, admin design ameliorated, popups design ameliorated, lumière variables are now automatically updated, code simplification (notably droped htaccess generation), taxonomy pages for people created (huge boost for reasons of using taxonomy).
 Updated to imdbphp 7.0 library.* New types of search: you can select to search movies, tv shows, and even videogames!